tonymccrae-ee/sole-trader-identification-frontend/TestREADME.md

 The 'Use stub for Known Facts API' feature switch will need to be enabled to use this.

 #### Sautr: 0000000000
+___
+Mimics a response for users without a UK SA postcode.
+If user asserts they have no SA postcode and IsAbroad if returned as true then identifersMatch will be stored as true

 Status: **OK(200)**

 Response body:
 ```
 {